-With iOS 11, Apple introduced a new feature called “Offload Unused Apps”.
-This is supposed to mark the apps you don’t use and delete them from your phone, saving you space if you need it.
-I never had to worry about this much before the COVID pandemic because I used my travel apps all the time.
-However, when I checked out my phone today, here’s what I found.
+With iOS 11, Apple introduced a new “Offload Unused Apps” feature.
+This is supposed to mark the apps you don’t use and delete them from your phone, saving you space if needed.
+I never had to worry about my travel apps going unused, but now that I have several apps I only open occasionally, I decided to check.
+Here’s what I found.

 Offload the app, which frees up storage used by the app, but keeps its documents and data

 Not a big deal if you’re sitting at home but if you’re somewhere where you don’t have a strong internet connection, that could be a huge problem.
-While Apple claims that when an app is deleted, the data stays behind and you don’t lose any information but when I tried to log into my account, all of my login info was gone.
-I had to go and look up my account numbers and passwords for each account, which is a major pain.
+While Apple claims that when an app is deleted, the data stays behind and you don’t lose any information but when I tried to log into my accounts, some of my login info was gone.
+I had to look up my account numbers and passwords, which was a significant pain.